 As a result of COVID-19, hotel occupancy declined significantly starting in March 2020.
 However, in May 2020 the hotel obtained a contract with a government housing authority to lease rooms.
-The contract was on a month-to-month basis and as of June 30, 2022, the housing authority had vacated the hotel.
-The sponsor is currently undergoing a capital improvement plan, including purchasing certain furniture, bedding and towels, and plans to re-open on August 1, 2022.
-The borrower indicates forward bookings of 29% of room nights through December 2022.
-Additionally, the borrower is seeking a recapitalization to pay off the senior and mezzanine loans and implement a new hotel brand property improvement plan.
+The contract was on a month-to-month basis and in June 2022, the housing authority vacated the hotel.
+The sponsor implemented a capital improvement plan, including purchasing certain furniture, bedding and towels, and re-opened on August 1, 2022.
+Supply chain delays limited the hotel's ability to open fully, but the hotel is currently operating with 200 rooms, with substantially all of the remainder of rooms targeted to be in service by the end of 2022.
+The borrower intends to seek a recapitalization to pay off the senior and mezzanine loans and implement a new hotel brand property improvement plan, which will require sufficient time to fully re-open the hotel and establish a post-pandemic operating history.
 The sponsor was unable to meet the reserve funding required for the extension of the March 2022 maturity date on both the senior and mezzanine loans.
-Default and reservation of rights letters have been issued by both lenders as a prudent measure.
-The loan is currently past due for the July 2022 interest payment.
+Default and reservation of rights letters have been issued by both lenders as a prudent measure, although the loan is current on interest payments through October 2022.
+A forbearance agreement is currently pending execution to grant the borrower 90 days to raise the capital required for a \$4.0 million principal paydown of the senior loan and qualify for a twelve-month extension with the senior and mezzanine lender.
 It is possible that uncertain market conditions and borrower actions may result in a future valuation impairment or investment loss.